-If Garberville SD and Southern Humboldt CP in the future decide to amend their water service agreement to increase the monthly amounts of potable water that the district may deliver to the park above these limits, then the district or Humboldt LAFCo will need to determine whether a new addendum to the 2013 IS/MND and the 2019 CEQA Addendum is appropriate, or whether a new negative declaration or EIR is necessary.
-(See CEQA Guidelines, § 15064, subd. (b).)
-After the appropriate CEQA document is prepared and certified, Garberville SD may file a petition with the Board requesting amendments to License 3404 and Permit 20789 to authorize such increases.
+If Garberville SD and Southern Humboldt CP in the future decide to amend their water service agreement to increase the monthly amounts of potable water that the district may deliver to the park above these limits, then the district may file a petition with the Board requesting amendments to License 3404 and Permit 20789 to authorize such increases.
+If Garberville SD decides to file such a petition, then the district or Humboldt LAFCo will need to determine whether a new addendum to the 2013 IS/MND and the 2019 CEQA Addendum is appropriate, or whether a new negative declaration or EIR is necessary (See CEQA Guidelines, § 15064, subd. (b)), and the district or Humboldt LAFCo then will need to complete and certify the appropriate CEQA document before the Board may act on the petition.

 Garberville SD’s third argument is that the overall diversion limit of 542.2 af/yr in Term 6 of amended License 3404 and amended Permit 20789 should not be reduced to 245.5 af/yr until the Board completes the work necessary to prepare a water-right license to replace Permit 20789.
 (Garberville SD Closing Brief, p.
 5; Hearing Recording - Morning 00:53:45 - 00:54:20).

 As discussed in section 2.4, Garberville SD sent a letter to the Division in 2013, which withdrew the district’s petition for extension of the December 31, 1999 beneficial-use deadline in Term 8 of Permit 20789.
 The district’s letter stated that the maximum total amount of water diverted under License 3404 and Permit 20789 during any year between 1995 and 1999 was 80 million gallons in 1999, and that this amount was representative of the maximum amount the district would divert in future years.
 This amount equals 245.5 af/yr.
-This amount substantially exceeds Garberville SD’s average total annual diversions of 168.23 af/yr under License 3404 and Permit 20789 during 2021-2020, and the district’s maximum total annual diversions of 180.19 af during this period.
-The district has not filed any subsequent petition for extension of time for Permit 20789 and the district did not submit any evidence during the AHO hearing of any projected total diversions that would exceed 245.5 af/yr.
+The district has not filed any subsequent petition for extension of time for Permit 20789, and the district did not submit any evidence during the AHO hearing that the district’s diversions ever exceeded this amount during any other year, or that they are projected to exceed this amount in the future.

 Considering these facts, we conclude that it is appropriate to include the 245.5 af/yr total limit in the amended License 3404 and amended Permit 20789 that we are approving in this order.
+Following our adoption of this order, Garberville SD may renew its request to the Division for water-right licensing of Permit 20789.

 3.3 Applicability of Cannabis Cultivation Policy to Garberville SD